RychkovIurii/inception/mariadb.md

-# Step 10: MariaDB Service — Dockerfile and Initialization
+# Step: MariaDB Service — Dockerfile and Initialization

 This step guides you through setting up the `mariadb` container from scratch using Alpine.
 It will read secrets, configure the DB, and run safely.